AI-Stuff/layered/README.md

 backpropagation, gradient decent and weight decay.

 If the initial weights of a neural network would be zero, no activation would be passed to the deeper layers.
-So we start with random values of a normal distribution.
+So we start with random values sampled from a normal distribution.

 ```python
 from layered.network import Matrices